Monday, November 23, 2015

 Freezer Meals #14

 I found some recipes I wanted to try for freezer meals this time around that I made minor changes to - using up some of what I already had on hand and substituting where I couldn't find certain things.
-I cleaned out the freezer, made my list, and got to shopping!
-An hour of assembly later and I had about 9 meals.
-Not bad!
-They're not diet meals, for sure, but highly adaptable if I don't load up my plate with the the potatoes, rice, and sauce.
-But I will make those to go along with some of them because I have skinny people to feed here!

 Pesto Chicken

 1 1/2 pounds chicken breasts with pesto sauce slathered over.
-I will pop it into the skillet from frozen and gently cook til the chicken is tender, then serve with some pasta
+I will pop it into the skillet from frozen and gently cook 'til the chicken is tender, then serve with some pasta

 BBQ Meatballs

 I mixed up half a jar of Raspberry Chipotle Marinade with some ketchup and poured it over store bought meatballs.
-I will gently simmer til meatballs are heated through and servce with a salad, and some mashed potatoes for the boys.
+I will gently simmer til meatballs are heated through and serve with a salad, and some mashed potatoes for the boys.
 (This is just another version of the old grape jelly/chili sauce combo everyone and God knows about)

 Autumn Harvest Chicken